dcm858/Redaction-Poetics/README.md

 Redaction-Poetics: Final
 =================
 MIDTERM vs. FINAL

-(for my work, see the speechrecognizer.js and speech.html files) I began working on this poetry-mangling of everyday speech with the midterm project.
+*For MY WORK, see the speechrecognizer.js and speech.html files)

+I began working on this poetry-mangling of everyday speech with the midterm project.
 That project basically amounted to research and figuring out in a basic way how to rhyme speech to text and send that text back out rhymed robotic speech.

 [I have included in this repo ALL files I worked with or touched on to create this project, which includes ALL mbrola voices, all of RiTa libraries, including those few I used, as well all the files that are required within the Google Javascript stt API and similar for the Mespeak tts.]